Harmonic Loss Trains Interpretable AI Models: MNIST Experiments

 \section{MNIST Experiments}

 For vision tasks, convolutional neural networks are shown to be (at least somewhat) interpretable by demonstrating ``edge detectors'', ``wheel detectors'', etc.~\cite{olah2020zoom}.
-However, fully connected networks do not appear to be interpretable (e.g., see Figure~\ref{fig:mnist_weights} top).
-In this section, we demonstrate that the harmonic loss can lead to a more interpretable network for the MNIST dataset.

-As a proof of concept, we choose our setup to be as simple as possible.
-Thus, we compare 1-layer neural networks trained using cross-entropy loss and harmonic loss.
+In this section, we show that the harmonic loss can lead to a more interpretable network for the MNIST dataset when it comes to training fully connected networks.
+As a proof of concept, we compare one-layer neural networks trained using cross-entropy loss and harmonic loss.
 The input images are first flattened and passed through a $784\times 10$ linear layer to obtain the logits.
 The models were trained with a batch size of 64, a learning rate of 0.001, and for 10 epochs, achieving a 92.50\% test accuracy for cross-entropy loss and 92.49\% test accuracy for harmonic loss.
-We now analyze the weights learned by the neural network.

-Figure \ref{fig:mnist_weights} verifies that the weights in the model trained with harmonic loss are highly interpretable.
-Consistent with its core principle, we observe that the weights align with the class centers, which, in this case, correspond to images representing each number.
-Additionally, most peripheral pixels have weights that are almost exactly zero, in contrast to the model trained with cross-entropy loss.
-The latter, by design, lacks an incentive to reduce the irrelevant background weights to zero.
+Figure \ref{fig:three-panel} shows that the harmonic model's weights are more interpretable than those of the standard model.
+Consistent with its core principle, the harmonic model's weights almost perfectly align with class centers (images of each number).
+They also assign near-zero values to peripheral pixels, unlike the model trained with cross-entropy loss, which lacks an incentive to reduce irrelevant background weights to exactly zero.